 Format: Originally recorded 2 sound cassettes.
 Reformatted in 2010 as 3 digital wav files.
 Duration is 1 hr., 46 min.
 Accompanied by 14 illustrations (7 slides and 7 photocopies).

-Collection Summary: An interview of Carlyle H. Smith conducted 1994 Aug.
-8, by Robert F. Brown, for the Archives of American Art.
+Summary: An interview with Carlyle H. Smith conducted 1994 August 8, by Robert F. Brown, for the Archives of American Art.

 Smith discusses his childhood in Torrington, Connecticut, his early interest in jewelry design, education at the Rhode Island School of Design in jewelry making and silversmithing, and teaching at the Rhode Island College of Education.
 He recalls working in the metal craft shop of Augustus Rose on jewelry design and repair, and studying with English master silversmith, William Bennett, at his workshop in 1947.
 Smith speaks of teaching metal arts in the Providence, R.I., public schools and setting up the first American university-level metal arts curriculum at the University of Kansas, 1947-1977.
 He describes his liberal approach to teaching by setting general assignments and working alongside students.
 He comments on his work, 1930-1993.